 When the first caterpillar makes a chrysalis, note the date on your calendar.
 Draw a picture of a chrysalis next to (under) the caterpillar picture.
 Observe your caterpillars regularly to see when all the caterpillars have moved to the top and made chrysalises.
 Carefully move the chrysalises to the butterfly house.
 (You may want to move them when children are not in the room.)

 Continue to observe daily.
 Invite children to draw or write their observations on other pieces of paper.

 When butterflies begin to emerge, note the date on your calendar.
 Draw a butterfly on your life cycle paper.
-Count the days from when caterpillars arrived to when butterflies emerged.
+Count the days from when caterpillars arrived to when adult butterflies emerged.

 As children watch the butterflies, they can draw or write what they see.
 Make sure to add sugar water to the butterfly house as food for the butterflies.
 You may want to cut oranges into pieces and add those as well.

 After all butterflies are fluttering around the butterfly house (a few days), take them outside and release them.
 Choose to release them in a flowery area if possible.
 Sit outside and watch the butterflies flutter.
-Explain that butterflies will fly around for a few days.
+Explain that adult butterflies will fly around for a few days.
 They will lay eggs and the life cycle will start again.

 Back in your room, invite children to draw or write their final observations.
 Help children assemble all their observations into a book.
 (You can make individual books for each child or assemble all the pages into a class book.)

 Read Waiting for Wings by Lois Ehlert.
 Compare what you read in the book to the children’s observations.
 Add Waiting for Wings and the homemade books to your science center.
 Read other books about butterflies or other animal life cycles.